elavoie/pando-handbook/README.md

 * [crypto-mining](./examples/crypto-mining) - Mine blocks using the proof-of-work algorithm of Bitcoin.
 * [arxiv](./examples/arxiv) - Collaborative classification of Arxiv entries.
 * [rlnetwork](./examples/rlnetwork) - Hyper-parameter optimization of a learning agent based on deep reinforcement learning.
-* [photo-batch-processing](./examples/photo-batch-processing-dat) - Processing of satellite images using the DAT protocol and the Beaker Browser.
-This [alternative implementation](./examples/photo-batch-processing-webtorrent) uses [WebTorrent](webtorrent.io) instead of DAT.
+* [photo-batch-processing](./examples/photo-batch-processing) - Processing of satellite images, with images transmitted over HTTP.
+Alternative implementations use [DAT](./examples/photo-batch-processing-dat) and [WebTorrent](./examples/photo-batch-processing-webtorrent).
 * [random-testing](./examples/random-testing/) - Random testing of concurrent executions of StreamLender, the core abstraction at the heart of Pando.

 # Related Packages